 20 of 28

-If you have a pet, you know every day is Love Your Pet Day.
-But today, why not really shower your pet with the affection it deserves?
+Every day is Love Your Pet Day.
+But today, shower your fur baby with the affection and treats it deserves.
 Here are some pet-friendly desserts you can whip up to show your devotion:

 Continue to 21 of 28 below.

 - Dogs can safely enjoy vanilla ice cream, whipped cream, frozen bananas, or peanut butter.
-You can also try blending plain yogurt with bananas and peanut butter, then freezing to make doggie ice cream!
+For a celebratory dessert, blend plain yogurt with bananas and peanut butter, then freeze it to make ice cream.

 - Cats can safely enjoy homemade or store-bought kitty treats.
-You can find lots of recipes online, even ones with catnip as a main ingredient!
+Add a little catnip for an extra gift.

 - Birds can safely enjoy fresh fruit like bananas and orange wedges.
 They also like peanut butter or toasted pumpkin seeds.